bbc/dvbcss-synckit-ios/README.md

 ### 2. Build the frameworks

-To use these frameworks in your own applications, or to use the example app provided, you must build and import the frameworks into your project.
+To use these frameworks in your own applications, you must build and import the frameworks into your project.

 #### EITHER: Use XCode to build